Graduate Certificate in Indigeneity, Race, Ethnicity, and Politics

 Access to faculty of color as well as course content focused on questions of indigeneity, race, ethnicity, and politics will contribute to the diversification of those teaching and what is taught in the university of the future.

 All students enrolled in the graduate certificate program will meet yearly with core faculty to discuss a new IREP book.
-This 2020-21 academic year, we discuss Geraldine Heng's The Invention of Race in the European Middle Ages on 4/2/2020 at 3:00 p.m.
-Please contact firstname.lastname@example.org for the Webex link.
+This 2021-22 academic year, we discuss Sandy Grande's Red Pedagogy, 10th Anniversary Edition, on 11/11/2021 at 1:00 p.m. in 408 Oak.
+Paperback copies are free of charge for all IREP core faculty and graduate students.
+Please contact firstname.lastname@example.org for more information.

 The IREP graduate certificate is available to students already admitted to and enrolled in a MA, MS, MPH, MA/Ph.D. or Ph.D. program at UConn.